fmalina/revisions-blocl/activism/whole.md

 The thing about systems is that they’re resilient.

-You can tweak all the details - you can correct the science all you want - but if the goal isn’t changed, the system will continue to produce the same outcomes it always has.
+You can tweak all the details - you can correct the science all you want - but if the goal isn't changed, the system will continue to produce the same outcomes it always has.

 To discover that goal, as with any other system, we have to observe what it